-II.1 Data and summary statistics
+II Data and summary statistics

 We use data from the Occupational Employment Survey (OES), conducted by the Bureau of Labor Statistics (BLS).
-This data comes from an annual or biannual survey of individual establishments in the US.
-No establishment is surveyed twice within three years, however, it is common for larger establishments to appear in the data exactly once every three years.
+This data comes from an annual or biannual survey of individual establishments in the U.S. No establishment is surveyed twice within three years, however, it is common for larger establishments to appear in the data exactly once every three years.
 The surveyed establishments are selected in a manner to allow for inferences about the US economy as a whole.

-In each survey, each included establishment reports the count of all employees in 800 different occupational categories (6-digit SOC codes).
-Moreover, in later years, the establishment also reports the count of all employees within each wage bin for the 800 unique occupations.
-Twelve wage bins are identified, with variations in the exact cutoff points for each wage bin changing over time to best reflect changes in wage distributions.
+Each survey groups establishment level employment in 800 different occupational categories (6- digit SOC codes).
+Establishment level occupational employment is allocated in twelve wage bins, although the exact cutoff points for each wage bin change over time to best reflect changes in wage distributions.
 We measure wages by taking the occupation-wage bin employment weighted median within each establishment, adjusting to year 2001 constant dollars.
-Furthermore, for each surveyed establishment, we also observe the county where it is located, EIN, name, legal name (ultimate owner), industry and a time invariant establishment-identifier which we can use to track establishments which have switched owners over time.
+Furthermore, for each surveyed establishment, we observe the county where it is located, EIN, name, legal name (ultimate owner), industry and a time invariant establishment-identifier which we can use to track establishments which have switched owners over time.